LIFE GOES ON: AN INTRODUCTION

 1901 census:

-Henry had seven children at home at the time of the 1901 census.
-John, an agricultural labourer, was 20, Herbert, an errand boy, was 18, Susan was 14, Thomas was 10 (suggesting that the Thomas who appeared on the 1891 census was ten months old, not ten years), Charles was 8, Sarah 6 and Helen 1.
+There were seven children at home at the time of the 1901 census.
+John, an agricultural labourer, was 20, Herbert, an errand boy, was 18, Susan was 14, Thomas was 10, Charles was 8, Sarah 6 and Helen 1.

 Alice was born in Ely, Cambridgeshire, as were all the children.
 The transcript for their entry is here.

-1908: Henry's son Herbert's army attestation papers gives Henry's address as the Queen's Head, Waterside, Ely (his wife Alice, also recorded in the papers, was living on Back Hill at the time).
+1908: Henry's son Herbert's army attestation papers give Henry's address as the Queen's Head, Waterside, Ely (his wife Alice, also recorded in the papers, was living on Back Hill at the time).

 1911 census:

-Henry was sixty-seven years old at the time of the 1911 census (actually, he was sixty).
-He is living in the Workhouse, Ely, Cambridgeshire.
+Henry was sixty-seven years old at the time of the 1911 census.
+He was living in the Workhouse, Ely, Cambridgeshire.

 Henry is shown as formerly road labourer.
 No other members of the Page family are in the workhouse.
 The original census form is here.